rokdd/poe-m/README.md

 Poem is able to

-- index shell scripts or python poetry tasks to execute them in albert launcher
+- index shell scripts or python poetry tasks
 - define paths where to crawl for the files
 - for pyproject.toml working with python / poe:
     - parsed parameters: name, command, helptext
     - activate virtual environment before execution
     - all tasks from poetry get listed as commands

 - for bash scripts:
     - all usages in the header get listed as commands
     - parsed parameters: name, command
-- template folder where you can both scenarios from top automatically (type "poem new")
+- create a new shell script from template (type "poem new script")
+- create a full new python project with venv and configurations (type "poem new project")
+- execute the commands in albert launcher
-- it creates a file with aliases which you can source into your shell: ~/.poem-aliases
+- creates aliases so that you can use commands in shell: ~/.poem-aliases

 in union the benefits of:

-- `albert launcher` to provide the GUI
+- [albert launcher](https://albertlauncher.github.io/) to provide the GUI
-- `python` for easeness to extend the plugin
+- [python extension](https://github.com/albertlauncher/python/blob/master/albert.pyi) for easeness to extend the plugin
+- [poetry](https://python-poetry.org/docs/basic-usage/) to maintain pip packages and `pyproject.toml`
-- `poetry` / `pyproject.toml` to maintain metadata and pip packages
+- [pyproject.toml](https://python-poetry.org/docs/pyproject/#scripts) to maintain metadata and pip packages
-- `poe-nat` to organize the tasks for python project
+- [poethepoet](https://github.com/nat-n/poethepoet)` to organize the tasks for python project
-- `click` to create a python cli
+- [click](https://click.palletsprojects.com) to create a python cli
 -

 ## Todo

 - explain how to setup poe
-- option for the bash aliases
+- documentate options for the bash aliases
-- check how poe can work globally
 - check for icon in the same folder
 - check for icon by path
+- update python projects
+- option to reindex and rewrite the alias file (currently only at startup)